Thinkmill/monorepo/GETTING_STARTED.md

 yarn start
 ```

-Run the following command and visit `http://localhost:3000` to see your new graphql app!
+Open another terminal and run the following command and visit `http://localhost:3000` to see your new graphql app!

 ```shell
 cd apps/next-app